Who Is Leif Garrett?

 Displaying a sense of humor, Garrett appeared as himself in Dickie Roberts: Former Child Star (2003), with David Spade in the lead role.
 The film also had appearances by Danny Bonaduce from The Partridge Family and Barry Williams from The Brady Bunch.
 He explained his participation in the project to the Los Angeles Times: “You should be able to poke a certain amount of fun at yourself.”
 Later in that same interview, Garrett expressed no regret about being a child star.
 “I would actually do it again.
 It is such a rare thing to be able to do it.
 Obviously, you wish you had the information you had now.”

 After another drug arrest in 2004, Garrett continued to pursue his music.
 He released a single called “Betty Ford For Xmas” with the Crush-Ups that same year.
-Giving reality television a try, Garrett appeared on the E network’s Star Dates, MTV’s The 70’s House, and NBC’s Celebrity Fear Factor.
+Giving reality television a try, Garrett appeared on several shows including Star Dates, The 70’s House and Celebrity Fear Factor.

 In 2006, Garrett was arrested again in Los Angeles.
 He was stopped by police officers for trying to ride the LA subway without a ticket and then the officers discovered that Garrett was in possession of heroin.
 Weeks later, he decided to enter a live-in drug rehabilitation program after deciding he needed more care than his outpatient treatment could provide.
 He remained optimistic about his future after his arrest, telling USA Today that “I’m an ex-heroin addict.
 I know I can beat it.
 I have to.”